 Danger of electric shock.
 Always disconnect before carrying out work on the devise or load.
-At the same time, take into account all circuit breakers that supply dangerous voltage to the device or load.
+In so doing, take all the circuit breakers into account, which support dangerous voltages to the device and or load.

 Make sure during the installation that there is always sufficient insulation between the mains voltage and the bus.
 A minimum distance of at least 4 mm must be maintained between bus conductors and mains voltage cores.